lucauv/Types-across-generations/README.md

 This project processes a spreadsheet containing the Pokedex based on user input, and returns visualizations of type distribution across generations.
+To execute, copy and paste the code from 'main/type_visualizer' into a Python IDE and run.
+Downloading the repo is not necessary.

 -